improving-minnesota/react-workshop/labs/lab-03-routing.md

 &nbsp;
 ## Composing React Components

-- Now that we fully functional routing between the three sections of our application, we need to finish the **Employee** module.
+- Now that we have functional routing between our three sections of the application, we need to finish the **Employee** module.

 - We want to display the list of employees when the user clicks the employee link in the navbar.
 - To do this, we need to build three components: